quintonn/QBic/README.md

 # Documentation
 Documentation will be added over the course of time.

-But, for the time being, there will be a **QBicSamples** repository with examples of how to use the QBic platform.
-Link to be added soon.
+But, for the time being, there is a [QBic Samples](https://github.com/quintonn/QBicSamples) repository with examples of using the QBic platform.

 # Sample Code
 Consider the following code.